Steve Tandy: Coaching career

 During his near six-year stint at the Ospreys he was in charge of 192 matches in all tournaments, winning 102 for a 53% success rate.

 In January 2018, Tandy and the Ospreys parted ways following a poor run of results during the 2017–18 Pro14 season.

 In November 2018, Tandy was announced as the new defence coach for the New South Wales Waratahs ahead of the 2019 Super Rugby season.
 During his first season, he was integral in significantly improving the Waratahs defence, where his defensive systems led to the media calling the Waratahs' defence the ‘blue wall’.

 His tenure with the Australian outfit lasted just one season, and by December 2019, Tandy left to join the Scottish Rugby Union as defence coach for the national mens side.

 In his first Six Nations campaign in 2020, Scotland had the best defensive record in the championship, and thet were joint top in 2021 and second best in 2024.
 Scotland's defence was integral in Scotland's significant victories over Australia and Argentina (twice), and wins over England, France and Wales.
 He was also involved with Scotland during the 2023 Rugby World Cup.

 His efforts with Scotland's defence led to Warren Gatland selecting Tandy as defence coach for the British & Irish Lions during their 2021 tour to South Africa.

-In July 2025, he was announced as the new Wales head coach.
+In July 2025, he was announced as the new Wales head coach, taking over on 1 September 2025.
 In doing so, he became the first Welsh-born head coach for the national team since Gareth Jenkins was sacked from the position in 2007.
-He replaced Matt Sherratt who acted as interim head coach from February 2025 to July 2025.
-However, Sherratt later joined Tandy's backroom staff as attack coach.
+He replaced Matt Sherratt who acted as interim head coach from February to July 2025.
+Sherratt later joined Tandy's backroom staff as attack coach.